 If the pond owner is only interested in bass or is just an occasional angler, a bass and shiner or minnow combination is a better choice.
 While bullheads are popular with some anglers, they can overpopulate a pond and become stunted.
 Furthermore, they are bottom feeders and their foraging often keeps the water muddy.
 Turbidity will work to the disadvantage of bass if they are present in the pond.

-The New York State Department of Environmental Conservation does not build, survey or stock private ponds.
-Since most of the operating funds in DEC's Division of Fish, Wildlife and Marine Resources come from the sale of hunting and fishing licenses, field investigations and fish stocking are only carried out on waters open to the general public.
+The DEC does not build, survey or stock private ponds.
+Since most of DEC's Division of Fish and Wildlife operating funds come from the sale of hunting and fishing licenses, field investigations and fish stocking are only carried out on waters open to the general public.

 Dealing with Possible Problems